 For additional information about this or other water efficiency programs, please call 786-552-8974.

-- Customers may exchange a maximum of 2 showerheads once per lifetime of the property.
+- Customers may exchange a maximum of 2 showerheads per residence for the lifetime of the property.

 Why go high efficiency?

-Having a high efficiency showerhead is a very practical way to reduce water consumption during bathing.
+Installing a high-efficiency showerhead is a practical way to reduce water consumption.
 It not only reduces your water bill, it reduces your sewer and energy bills as well.
-This method of water conservation has a very short payback period, often as short as a few months.
+This method of water conservation has a short payback period; as short as a few months depending on the cost of the fixture your replace.

 Typical non-conserving showerheads have flow rates of 5 to 8 gallons per minute, meaning that a typical 5-minute shower would send about 25-40 gallons of fresh water down the drain and into the sewer.

-By contrast, the high efficiency showerheads being exchanged by WASD use only 1.5 gallons per minute, or 7½ gallons for a 5-minute shower, reducing water demand by at least 50%. (courtesy of SAHRA - Arizona Board of Regents website)Back to Top Page Last Edited: Fri Apr 3, 2015 12:57:47 PM
+By contrast, high-efficiency showerheads provided by WASD use only 1.5 gallons per minute, or 7 1/2 gallons for a 5-minute shower, reducing water demand by at least 50% (courtesy of SAHRA - Arizona Board of Regents website).

 Visit the Water Conservation site for much more information on Miami-Dade County programs and ways to save water, energy -- and money!